brettin/Aurora-Inferencing/ollama/README.md

-# Ollama on Aurora
+# llama on Aurora

-This directory contains resources and configurations for running Ollama with large language models on Aurora.
+This directory contains resources and configurations for running llama with large language models on Aurora.

 ## Contents